Atrophic change in a Pap smear indicates cellular changes often linked to hormonal shifts or aging.

 How often should women get Pap smears if they have atrophic changes?

 Women should follow the recommended screening guidelines regardless of atrophic changes.
-Generally, screenings start at age 21 and continue every three years until age 29, shifting to co-testing every five years from age 30 to 65, ensuring ongoing cervical health monitoring.
+Generally, screenings start at age 21 and continue every three years until age 29, shifting to one of three accepted approaches—Pap every three years, HPV every five years, or co-testing every five years—through age 65.

 Can younger women experience atrophic changes in their Pap smears?